Skilled Independent Visa (Subclass 189) – Invitation Round Breakdown

 This guide provides an industry-by-industry breakdown of invited occupations, required points, and whether licensing or registration is needed.

-To help you do that, we’ve prepared a comprehensive breakdown and analysis of all occupations invited in the latest round, including the minimum points required and whether licensing or registration is needed.
+To support you, we’ve prepared a comprehensive breakdown and analysis of all occupations invited in the November 2024 round, including minimum points required and whether licensing or registration is needed.

 🔧 Trades & Construction